 As an interesting aside, existing Amex cardholders will usually not incur a hard pull upon an application rejection.
 Unless Amex detects a significant change in your credit report, they will usually only conduct a credit check using their own internal credit check system and deny you.
 And in some rare cases, existing Amex cardholders may not even incur a hard pull upon being approved.

 The Amex 90 day rule: No more than two credit cards in 90 day period

 The Amex 90 day rule does not allow for you to be approved for more than two credit cards within any 90 day period.
 Remember, this rule applies to credit cards, not charge cards.
 Some people are lucky enough to get around this rule and get 3 credit cards in 90 days, but I think those people are outliers.

 There’s actually no strict limitation on charge cards, although I’d probably try to limit charge card applications to 2 per 90 day period but not more than 5.
 Just my personal recommendation.

 No more than one credit card application per day

-American Express typically (though not always) limits you to one credit card approval per 5 business days.
+American Express application rules typically (though not always) limits you to one credit card approval per 5 business days.

 This is an automated fraud-prevention feature that Amex uses and it will usually apply whether you’re applying for personal or business credit cards.
 As far as I know, there’s no way around this besides getting lucky.
 Typically, your second application will go to pending for 3 to 5 business days and then you might be automatically approved or receive a rejection and need to call into reconsideration.